alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-It’s a criminal offence to export something on the consolidated control lists outside the UK without the right licence.
+You must have a licence to export military or 'dual use' goods, services and technologies overseas, or to share classified information with someone based overseas.
 This applies whether you're exporting within or outside the [EU](https://www.gov.uk/eu-eea).

 $CTA